top of page

 How often should air ducts be cleaned?

-We highly recommend conducting air duct cleaning before occupying a new home, after remodeling or renovation projects that generate significant dust (such as sanding new hardwood floors or drywall work), or during tenant transitions in rental properties to ensure a clean and healthy indoor environment.
+We highly recommend air duct cleaning service before occupying a new home, after remodeling or renovation projects that generate significant dust (such as sanding new hardwood floors or drywall work), or during tenant transitions in rental properties to ensure a clean and healthy indoor environment.

 Question: